morteza-mahdiani/fMRIGC/README.md

 ```

 ## To do

-- I'm not sure it's very feasible to always write out .mat time course files during 'preprocessing'; for example, in future analyses, we'll want to run voxel-wise comparisons for 200+ parcels (i.e. nchoosek(200,2) = ~20000 mat files per subject!
-So I think it is important that we have a separate function that outputs the timecourse data ready for another function that runs MVGC wihtout needing to store the data

 - After generating .mat time course files, re-running the GC script will default to taking all available .mat files, rather than those specified when re-running (e.g. if I first ran it with 20 subjects, then later specify only for 3 subjects, it runs for all 20 rather than the 3 I specify)

 - My feeling is that perhaps this would be easiest to implement as a series of stand alone functions rather than as a single script (e.g. like the cosmo MVPA toolbox, and most other matlab toolboxes where each function is a separate .m file); I think the logic would certainly be a little more intuitive to MATLAB users and it's a little easier to inspect the outputs of each function rather than having everything wrapped up in this way